MerginMaps/docs/src/tutorials/further-project-customisation/index.md

 # Further Project Customisation

-In this tutorial you will learn how to customise your <MainPlatformName /> project further, making it even more useful.
+In this tutorial you will learn how to customise your <MainPlatformNameLink /> project further, making it even more useful.
 The topics covered here are:

 [[toc]]